heurist-network/miner-release/README.md

 # Heurist Miner

+## Important Notices
+- **Preview Version**: This guide pertains to a preview version of the Heurist testnet mining program.
+You may encounter unexpected issues during setup.
+For assistance, join [Heurist Discord #miner-chat channel]( https://discord.gg/bmdfAgufFa)
-For GPU Ninjas: You can skip any of these steps if you already have the toolkits installed.
+- **System Requirements**: For advanced users, you may skip certain steps if you already have the required toolkits installed.
+However, please review the compatibility notes below.

-- If you have installed Python 3.x, you possibly don't need to install Miniconda and latest Python again if you can handle the dependency installation in Step 5 and 7, but it's recommended that you still go through Step 2 and 3 to manage Python dependencies with Conda environment.
-- If you have installed CUDA before, you need to install the matching PyTorch version in Step 5 to work with your CUDA version.
-- **Important: It's recommended to use CUDA 12.1 and 12.2.
-Higher versions may be incompatible with PyTorch.**
+- **CUDA Compatibility**: It is recommended to use CUDA versions 12.1 or 12.2.
+Higher versions may not be compatible with PyTorch.

-**This is a preview version of testnet mining program.
-You may meet some unexpected problems when setting it up.
-Heurist team can help answer your questions in [Discord #miner-chat channel]( https://discord.gg/bmdfAgufFa)**

 ## Configure Miner ID(s)
 1. **Create a `.env` File:** Navigate to the root directory of your `miner-release` folder.
 Here, create a new file named `.env`.
 This file will hold the unique identifiers (miner IDs) for your mining operation.
 You can find the example `.env.example`